-The Impacts of Hurricane Helene on Schools and Child Care Centers in Western North Carolina
+The Safe Restoration and Reopening of Schools and Child Care Facilities in Western North Carolina After Hurricane Helene

 Communities in Western North Carolina are still struggling to quantify the impact of and recover from Hurrican Helene.